BilalAhmadKhanKhattak/EPTAS/README.md

 ## About EPTAS
 EPTAS (Every Picture Tells A Story) is more than just a tool, it’s a reflection of turning struggles into something productive.
 Built during a time of mental disturbance, EPTAS stands as a testament to how creativity and passion can help channel emotions into something constructive.

-This tool extracts metadata from images, including camera details, timestamps, and GPS information (if available).
-It's not just about technical utility; it’s about uncovering the hidden stories that every picture holds.
+This tool extracts metadata from images, including camera details, timestamps, etc. It's not just about technical utility; it’s about uncovering the hidden stories that every picture holds.

 ##  Features
 - Extracts metadata such as Date, Camera Model, Software, and more.